Social Credit System

-The Social Credit System (社会信用体系 (shèhuì xìnyòng tǐxì)) is a national credit rating and blacklist being developed by the government of the People's Republic of China.
-The social credit initiative calls for the establishment of a record system so that businesses, individuals and government institutions can be tracked and evaluated for trustworthiness.
-There are multiple, different forms of the social credit system being experimented with, while the national regulatory method is based on blacklisting and whitelisting.
-The program is mainly focused on businesses and is very fragmented, contrary to the popular misconceptions that it is focused on individuals and is a centralized system.
+The Social Credit System (社会信用体系 (shèhuì xìnyòng tǐxì)) is a national credit rating and blacklist implemented by the government of the People's Republic of China.
+The social credit system is a record system so that businesses, individuals, and government institutions can be tracked and evaluated for trustworthiness.
+It is based on varying degrees of whitelisting (termed redlisting in China) and blacklisting.

+There has been a widespread misconception that China operates a nationwide and unitary social credit "score" based on individuals' behavior, leading to punishments if the score is too low.
+Media reports in the West have sometimes exaggerated or inaccurately described this concept.
+In 2019, the central government voiced dissatisfaction with pilot cities experimenting with social credit scores.
+It issued guidelines clarifying that citizens could not be punished for having low scores and that punishments should only be limited to legally defined crimes and civil infractions.
+As a result, pilot cities either discontinued their point-based systems or restricted them to voluntary participation with no major consequences for having low scores.
+According to a February 2022 report by the Mercator Institute for China Studies (MERICS), a social credit "score" is a myth as there is "no score that dictates citizen's place in society".

-The origin of the system can be traced back to the 1980s when the Chinese government attempted to develop a personal banking and financial credit rating system, especially for rural individuals and small businesses who lacked documented records.
+The origin of the concept can be traced back to the 1980s when the Chinese government attempted to develop a personal banking and financial credit rating system, especially for rural individuals and small businesses who lacked documented records.
 The program first emerged in the early 2000s, inspired by the credit scoring systems in other countries.
 The program initiated regional trials in 2009, before launching a national pilot with eight credit scoring firms in 2014.
-It was first introduced formally by then Chinese Premier Wen Jiabao on 20 October 2011, during one of the State Council Meetings.

-The Social Credit System is an extension to the existing financial credit rating system in China.
-Managed by the National Development and Reform Commission (NDRC), the People's Bank of China (PBOC) and Supreme People's Court (SPC), the system was intended to standardize the credit rating function and perform financial and social assessment for businesses, government institutions, individuals and non-government organizations.
-The Chinese government aims to enhance trust in society with the system and regulate businesses in areas such as food safety, intellectual property theft and financial fraud.
+The Social Credit System is an extension to the existing legal and financial credit rating system in China.
+Managed by the National Development and Reform Commission (NDRC), the People's Bank of China (PBOC) and the Supreme People's Court (SPC), the system was intended to standardize the credit rating function and perform financial and social assessment for businesses, government institutions, individuals and non-government organizations.
+The Chinese government's stated aim is to enhance trust in society with the system and regulate businesses in areas such as food safety, intellectual property, and financial fraud.
+By 2023, most private social credit initiatives had been shut down by the PBOC.

-The Social Credit System has generated a large amount of misreporting and misconceptions in the mass media due to translation errors, sensationalism, conflicting information and lack of comprehensive analysis.
-Examples of these misconceptions include widespread misassumption that Chinese citizens are rewarded and punished based on a numerical score assigned by the system, that its decisions are taken by AI and that it constantly monitors Chinese citizens.